davidepettinari/libra-toolbox/docs/index.rst

 libra-toolbox
 =============

-``libra-toolbox`` is a powerful and flexible library designed to help the design and analysis of LIBRA experiments.
+``libra-toolbox`` is a library designed to facilitate the analysis of LIBRA experiments, including data processing, visualization, and model building.
 This documentation will guide you through the various features and functionalities of libra-toolbox.